 The collection of the requirements and subsequent analysis performed in this report had the following major focus points:

 Focus on Open Data Platform technology, which will be designed to foster the discovery, dissemination and exploitation of open data in cloud environments, also addressing the problem of co-location of data and computing for big data processing.
 Open Data Platform will provide a distributed data management solution allowing communities to manage data according to their Data Management Plans, including publishing data to selected communities or public within certain time frames (e.g. after 1 year from creation).
-Open Data Platform was planned to be based on onedata data management solution and this document is investigating if the communities’ requirements are matching technological possibilities of onedata platform.
+Open Data Platform was planned to be based on the onedata data management solution and this document is investigating if the communities’ requirements are matching technological possibilities of the onedata platform;

-Focus on data, computation, and use of e-Infrastructures
+Focus on data, computation, and use of e-Infrastructures;

-Focus on EGI user communities, in particular EGI Engage CC
+Focus on EGI user communities, in particular EGI-Engage Competence Centers.

 Structure of the report

 The rest of the report is arranged as follows.
-Section 3 presents the methodology used in the requirement collection process.
+Section 3 presents the methodology used in the requirements collection process.
 Section 4 introduces the communities and their use cases.
-Section 5 reports the analysis of requirements and findings.
+Section 5 reports the analysis of the requirements and findings.
 Section 6 gives an overview of the state-of-the-art technology for Open Data.
 Section 7 identifies the gaps between requirements and technology, and gives the recommendation of the priorities for developments.
-Finally, section 8 concludes this work.
+Finally, Section 8 concludes this work.

 Methodology